How to Implement Bitsy Link Expiration

 Here’s a sample of how you might structure your link expiration configuration:Explanation of the Example

-- expiration: This specifies the date and time when the link will no longer be active, formatted in ISO 8601.
+has_expiration: Indicates that the expiration feature is active for this link.expiration: This specifies the date and time when the link will no longer be active, formatted in ISO 8601.expiration_clicks: This defines the maximum number of times the link can be clicked before it becomes inactive.

 Step 3: Testing Your Setup